Dirk94/trivia/README.md

 - Styled for 2 screens.
 Mobile (<1024px) and Desktop (>=1024px).
 - I wrote a few unit tests.
 I started on writing unit tests for the `/src/app` directory, but that required me to mock axios and at that point I already crossed the time limit, so I decided to leave that as it was, with no tests.
   - If this was a real life application I would test the main features with a few Cypress end-to-end tests.
 - Because of time constraints I've decided to "trust" the Trivia API HTML generated output.
-This is a XSS vulnerability, and should probably not be deployed in a real-life application.
+This is a XXS vulnerability, and should probably not be deployed in a real-life application.